 - Hepatitis A: Vaccination provides immunity for up to ten years and involves an initial injection followed by another six months to one year later.

 - Typhoid: Vaccination takes the form of an injection or capsules.

--Meningococcal Meningitis: This vaccine is only recommended for travellers making extended visits to rural, northern Vietnam.
+- Meningococcal Meningitis: This vaccine is only recommended for travelers making extended visits to rural, northern Vietnam.
 Protection lasts for three years.

 - Rabies: People making longer trips to remote areas should consider rabies vaccination, which involves three injections over a period of three to four weeks.